FredericGariepy/LighthouseLabs/PKM/W2/D5/Case Study: Identify the Attacks.md

 - Potentially [Exploit Public-Facing Application](https://attack.mitre.org/techniques/T1190/)
 Adversaries may attempt to exploit a weakness in an Internet-facing host or system to initially access a network.
 The weakness in the system can be a software bug, a temporary glitch, or a misconfiguration.

+---
+# Incident report
+07.06.2024

+### Date of incident : 2023-06-06

+### Incident description:
+An adversary machine on the network found two hosts.
+The attacker succesfully connected to one machine through a remote desktop

+Executive summary:

+Description of actual incident:
+172.16.14.53 & 172.16.14.53

+What was discovered as a result of the scan:

+Attacker IP(s) :
+Attacker MAC(s :
+Time of attack (first packet of attack)
+Packet number of first packet in attack
+Protocol(s) used in attack
+Suspected Nmap/scan configuration
+List any NVD records that may apply to the attack; describe how they are related Screen captures from Wireshark showing attack with explanations (Appendix A)

 <!--